linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Stochastic Processes and Tools/Stochastic Integrals.md

 -  $\mathrm{B}_t(\omega)$  is adapted to the filtration  $\mathfrak{J}_t$ .
 - The increments  $B_{t}(\omega) - B_{s}(\omega)$  are independent and normally distributed with variance  $(t - s)$  and zero mean.

 The above conditions state that the standard Brownian motion is a stochastic process that starts at zero, has continuous paths and normally distributed increments whose variance grows linearly with time.
 Note that in the last condition the increments are independent of the  $\sigma$ -algebra  $\mathfrak{S}_S$  and not of the previous values of the process.
-As noted above, this is because any single realization of the process has probability zero and it is therefore impossible to use the standard concept of conditional proba bility: Conditioning must be with respect to a  $\sigma$ -algebra  $\mathfrak{I}_S$ .
+As noted above, this is because any single realization of the process has probability zero and it is therefore impossible to use the standard concept of conditional probability: Conditioning must be with respect to a  $\sigma$ -algebra  $\mathfrak{I}_S$ .
 Once this concept has been firmly established, one might speak loosely of independence of the present values of a process from its previous values.
 It should be clear, however, that what is meant is independence with respect to a  $\sigma$ -algebra  $\mathfrak{I}_S$ .

 Note also that the filtration  $\mathfrak{S}_t$  is an integral part of the above definition of the Brownian motion.
 This does not mean that, given any probability space and any filtration, a standard Brownian motion with these characteristics exists.
 For instance, the filtration generated by a discrete-time continuous-state random walk is insufficient to support a Brownian motion.
 The definition states only that we call a one-dimensional standard Brownian motion a mathematical object (if it exists) made up of a probability space, a filtration, and a time dependent random variable with the properties specified in the definition.